shahrajabian/shahrajabian.github.io/_pages/teaching.md

 ---
 Teaching is a high priority for me.
 I believe that it is our responsibility to share our fascination and knowledge to inspire future generations of students in the same way that it has been shared with us.

-As a TA, I held review and problem-solving sessions, developed homework assignments, provided feedback on projects, designed exams, and graded them.
+As a TA, I held review and problem-solving sessions, developed homework assignments and projects, provided feedback on projects, designed exams, and graded them.

 Throughout my academic journey, I’ve had the privilege of being a teaching assistant/instructor for the following courses: